timolinn/design-patterns/README.md

-# typescript-design-patterns
+# Design Patterns.

-Design Patterns implemented in TypeScript.
+Design Patterns implemented in PHP and TypeScript.

 ### Three categories of Design Patterns